neshtea/mjson/README.md

 (* (monadic) decoder for Yojson.Safe.t values into a person. *) let person_decoder =
-  let open Mjson.Decoder.Safe in let open Mjson.Decoder.Safe.Syntax in
+  let open Mjson.Decoder.Yojson.Safe in let open Mjson.Decoder.Yojson.Safe.Syntax in
   (* decode the field "name" into a string *) let* name = field "name" string in
   (* decode the field "age" into an int *)